MyQ Connector

 Set up user properties

 In the right panel open CN=Users.
 Select a random user.
 Drag’n’Drop sAMAccountName onto the Card and Personal number properties in the left Users tab.
+Also drag the the mail property of the user and drop it onto the Email in the left panel.
 Click Save.

 Connector On Windows